Skip to main content

 • Be clear with management and mentors that you want to pursue board work and your timeline.

 • Ask for opportunities while in your current position to give you exposure to board work, like observing a meeting or working on a project with a report out to the board so you learn and grow.
-The conversations look different, and your role will be as an over searer vs doer.
+The conversations look different, and your role will be as an overseer vs doer.

 • Look for target industries and businesses of which you know and can bring value.